hanazuki/mackerel-plugin-linux-network/README.md

 #### General options
 ```
--prefix:    a prefix string to the metrics names (defaule: "network.")
+-prefix    a prefix string to the metrics names (defaule: "network.")
--tempfile:  a path to temporary file in which metrics values are stored in order to calucurate difference
+-tempfile  a path to temporary file in which metrics values are stored in order to calucurate difference
 ```

 #### Filtering options